To print: Select File and then Print from your browser's menu

 Boost Glucose Control shakes are sold in 8-ounce, reclosable, plastic bottles and are intended to be used as a snack or small meal.
 Each single-serving container provides 190 calories, 16 grams of carbohydrate, 16 grams of protein, and 3 grams of fiber.

-Enterex Glucose Control, for example, which markets itself as a “nutritionally balanced snack drink,” notes that it contains only oils high in monounsaturated fat such as canola oil (which also contains omega-3 fatty acids) and high-oleic safflower oil.
-An 8-ounce can of Enterex Glucose Control provides 237 calories, 9 grams of fat, 27 grams of carbohydrate, and 3 grams of fiber.
+Enterex Diabetic drinks, for example, are marketed as “nutritionally complete beverage[s] with protein, complex carbohydrates, omega-3 fats, fiber, vitamins, and minerals,” containing only oils high in monounsaturated fat such as canola oil (which also contains omega-3 fatty acids) and high-oleic safflower oil.
+An 8-ounce can of Enterex Diabetic provides 240 calories, 9 grams of fat, 27 grams of carbohydrate, and 13 grams of fiber.
+The retail price is approximately $8 for a six-pack of the beverages.
+Money-saving coupons are available on the manufacturer’s website.

 Vitamins and minerals